Adult Bedwetting (Enuresis): Causes and Products to Help Manage At Night

 When we think of bedwetting we usually think of children but when certain things go wrong for adults, bedwetting may be a clue that there is an underlying problem.
-Adult-onset of bedwetting, also known as secondary enuresis, is not common and usually requires medical attention.
+Adult-onset of bedwetting, also known as secondary enuresis, usually requires medical attention.
 Adult bedwetting is the involuntary release of urine during sleep.
 It may be a symptom of bladder problems or more larger-scale issues.

 Often the cause is a physical problem but in some cases, acute anxiety or other emotional disorders are found to be the cause.
 Whatever the cause may be the cure is usually found in treating the underlying problem.
 We'll explain general information on this condition, but always remember to consult with your doctor first.
 We'll explain the possible causes and tests that are related to this condition as well as products that can help with the management of this condition.

 Your doctor may start by asking questions about your symptoms and your health history so it is good to start a daily journal.
 Here are a few questions to answer with your journal.
 How often do you urinate at night?
 How many trips to the bathroom per night?
 How often do you wet the bed per night?
 How much water did you drink before bed?
 How much do you urinate each time?
 Is it painful?
 Are there any other symptoms?

 Your doctor may then start some testing.
 This usually starts with a physical examination and then includes other tests such as: